they / any pronouns

 Dec 2023: Successfully defended my dissertation Integrating Inclusive Design and Computing Education!
 I'll spend the next few months wrapping up projects as a postdoc at the Center for Learning, Computing, and Imagination.

 I lead the TEACCUP lab at the University of Denver.
 We conduct research around Teaching Ethical Awareness, Critical Computing, and Understanding People in computing education contexts.
-(Lab website coming soon)
+(Lab website coming soon!)

 Below are a few of my most recent publications.
 All conference proceedings listed are strictly peer-reviewed, archival works.